 Some Trade Dollars bear Chinese characters called “chop” marks indented on their surface.
 Experts believe that Chinese merchants punched these chop marks onto the surface of the Trade Dollars as a strategy to test their authenticity.
 As the Trade Dollar moved from one Chinese merchant to another it would occasionally receive multiple chop marks, adding to the fascinating history of these coins, which were used heavily in international trade.

 However, mining activity at home altered the course of history for the Trade Dollar.
 U.S. mines in the western regions of the country were yielding enormous amounts of silver.
 This influx of precious metal disrupted the supply and demand dynamics in the market.
 Silver prices plummeted.
 As a result, the Trade Dollar fell to an intrinsic value of just 80 cents.
 Soon after, the U.S. saw large amounts of Trade Dollars flow back into the country where Americans spent the coins at their face value.
 In response, Congress acted and revoked the coin’s status as legal tender in July of 1876.
 They continued to mint the coin, but only for the purpose of exportation.

 Just two years later, Treasury Secretary John Sherman ended production of the Trade Dollars.
 However, from 1879 forward, the Treasury issued proof strikes expressly for collectors.
 Eventually, in early 1887, legislators passed a law allowing those holding U.S. Trade Dollars to redeem their coins.
 This act brought approximately 8 million U.S. Trade Dollars back into the government’s hands.

 Today, the coins are highly sought after by collectors.
-Those dated 1884 and 1885 represent the rarest of the Trade Dollars.
+The 1884 and 1885 trade dollars are considered to be the rarest of these desirable coins.

 Are you curious about what this intriguing coin looks like?
 See an 1880 Trade Dollar here.